Darius Prince

-Darius Prince (born April 23, 1990) is an American football wide receiver for the Albany Empire of the National Arena League (NAL).
+Darius Prince (born April 23, 1990) is an American football wide receiver for the Kentucky Barrels of Arena Football One (AF1).
 Before joining the San Antonio Commanders of the Alliance of American Football (AAF) in 2019, he played on various indoor football teams including the Lehigh Valley Steelhawks from 2016 to 2017 and the Soul from 2017 to 2018.
 Prince received 1st Team All-NAL team honors with the Steelhawks and the ArenaBowl MVP Award with the Soul during ArenaBowl XXX in 2017.
+He also won championships with the Albany Empire (2022–2023) and was a runner-up for the ArenaBowl in 2024 with the Albany Firebirds and has also played for the Corpus Christi Tritons and Billings Outlaws.

 Early life and education

-On April 23, 1990, Prince was born in McKeesport, Pennsylvania.
-During his childhood, Prince played in multiple sports including basketball and football and continued to play basketball when he went to Penn State Beaver for a Bachelor of Criminal Justice.
+Prince was born on April 23, 1990.
+During his childhood, he focused on basketball while living with his siblings in McKeesport, Pennsylvania.
+For his post-secondary education, Prince was on basketball teams for Penn State Greater Allegheny and Penn State Beaver.